 - 1. Continue to convene institutional multi-disciplinary reentry committee meetings to include prisoner participation for the purpose of reentry planning to promote successful offender reentry. - 2.
-Continue to assign staff as institutional reentry coordinators to facilitate the discharge planning process. - 3.
-Monitor job duties of the Institutional Reentry Coordinators to include, organizing the reentry committee meetings, coordinate behavioral health, medical, educational and other institutional information as part of the reentry plan, facilitate applications for benefits, birth certificates, social security cards and photo IDs and expedite communication between the field and institutional staff as well as organize video conferencing.
+Continue to assign staff as Institutional Probation and Parole Officers to facilitate the discharge planning process. - 3.
+Monitor job duties of the Institutional Probation and Parole Officers to include, organizing the reentry committee meetings, coordinate behavioral health, medical, educational and other institutional information as part of the reentry plan, facilitate applications for benefits, birth certificates, social security cards and photo IDs and expedite communication between the field and institutional staff as well as organize video conferencing. - 4.
+Continue to assign staff as Probation and Parole regional transition coordinators for the purpose of following up on discharge plans on hard-to-place prisoners and to assist the Probation and Parole Officers to link with community resources.

-- 4. Continue to assign staff as Probation and Parole regional transition coordinators for the purpose of following up on discharge plans on hard-to-place prisoners and to assist the Probation and Parole Officers to link with community resources. - 5.
-Monitor job duties of the Probation and Parole Regional Transition Coordinators to include, community outreach, development of linkages for housing and job placement, coordination efforts with other public agencies, visits to treatment centers and halfway houses for inspections, organize training seminars for offenders and coordinate video conferencing between the field offices and institution.
-Provide training for Transitional Coordinators to monitor treatment dollars regionally to ensure that use of treatment monies is kept in line with budget requirements. - 6.
+- 5. Monitor job duties of the Probation and Parole Regional Transition Coordinators to include, community outreach, development of linkages for housing and job placement, coordination efforts with other public agencies, visits to treatment centers and halfway houses for inspections, organize training seminars for offenders and coordinate video conferencing between the field offices and institution.
+Provide training for Transitional Coordinators to monitor treatment dollars regionally to ensure that use of treatment monies is kept in line with budget requirements.
+Coordinate regional job readiness seminars to provide additional employment opportunities for offenders. - 6.
 Provide training for reentry/transition staff to ensure a continued team effort, consistent protocols/practices and to update knowledge and information pertaining to resources/services. - 7.
 Expand utilization of video conferencing equipment at select facilities and probation and parole offices statewide, to include the Men's and Women's Programs. - 8.
-Implement use of video recording equipment for the taping of video conferencing reentry meetings and other activities. - 9.
-Create a partnership with the DOH to provide services for offenders in offices statewide utilizing existing community resources. - 10.
-Request legislative appropriation for expansion of reentry staff and community treatment. - 11.
-Expand gender specific pilot probation parole caseload for females in Albuquerque to caseloads statewide.
+Expand videoconferencing at Men's and Women's Recovery Academies to include family visits for long distance contacts. - 9.
+Implement use of video recording equipment for the taping of video conferencing reentry meetings and other activities. - 10.
+Established partnership and contacts with the New Mexico Department of Health to provide disease prevention and education services for offenders in offices statewide utilizing existing community resources." - 11.
+Maintain gender specific probation and parole caseloads for females in each PPD Region. - 12.
+Created partnership with UNMH Family Practice to link medically-needy offenders with community treatment clinics.